John Altschuler: Film

-Altschuler and Krinsky wrote screenplays for several feature films, including Blades of Glory (2007) starring Will Ferrell, Role Models (2008), and Action Point starring Johnny Knoxville (2018).
-Alschuler co-produced the film Extract (2009) which was written directed by Judge.
-Altschuler also wrote a script for Illumination's animated Woody Woodpecker (2017) feature.
-Through Ternion Productions, Altschuler is wrote a script for Popeye for Sony.
+Altschuler and Krinsky wrote screenplays for several feature films, including Blades of Glory (2007) starring Will Ferrell and Jon Heder, Role Models (2008) starring Paul Rudd and Seann William Scott, and Action Point (2018) starring Jackass stars Johnny Knoxville and Chris Pontius.
+Both Alschuler and Krinsky co-produced the film Extract (2009) starring Jason Bateman, Mila Kunis, Kristen Wiig, and Ben Affleck, and was also written directed by Judge.
+Altschuler and Krinsky also wrote a script for the unproduced Illumination's CGI animated Woody Woodpecker feature.
+Through Ternion Productions, Altschuler and his writing partner Krinksy also wrote scripts together for the unproduced CGI animated Casper the Friendly Ghost feature for DreamWorks Animation from director Simon Wells, and the unproduced CGI animated Popeye the Sailor Man feature for Sony Pictures Animation from director Gendy Tartakovsky.

-He also wrote Brigadier Gerard, the script for a feature film based on the short stories of Sir Arthur Conan Doyle.
+He also wrote Brigadier Gerard, an unproduced script for a feature film based on the short stories of Sir Arthur Conan Doyle.
 Alschuler says, "Everybody told me not to write a Napoleonic war comedy, [so I] sat down and wrote a Napoleonic war comedy.
 And we had Johnny Depp; …everybody in the world wanted to be this character.
 Well, we had the money.
 We had Steve Carell… We had Jay Roach to direct it.
 And [then] Steve Carell didn’t want to go to Europe.
 It was well within two years the world changed and the $53 million dollars went to $35 million went to $28 million. …Can’t make movies anymore.
 So I’ve converted them into these sort of limited series which I like, but I also I love movies."

 Book

-Along with Krinsky and Richie Stephens, Altschuler is the author of the book The Gangster's Guide to Sobriety that will be released in August 2022.
+Along with Krinsky and Richie Stephens, Altschuler is the author of the book The Gangster's Guide to Sobriety (2022).